effiemakri/backend-coding-challenge/solution/README.md

 Compile the web-app backend
 --------------
+You will need maven to build the backend application.
+Please make sure you have maven v3x installed on your machine.

-In the 'solution' directory, on the command line type: `mvn clean package`.
+In a terminal window in the 'solution' directory, on the command line type: `mvn clean package`.
+This will build a backend and generate an executable jar.

 Run the web-app backend
 --------------
+Once the build finished, run the application by typing: `java -jar ./target/backend-coding-challenge-0.0.1-SNAPSHOT.jar`.
+The backend will run on localhost:8081.